Bachelor's Degree in Life Sciences

 Objectives

-- Proficiency in the language, both spoken and written
+- Knowledge and use of the language in everyday situations, both spoken and written

 - Introduction to Current Events in German-Speaking Countries